Chevrolet Monte Carlo

 The Chevrolet Monte Carlo is a two-door coupe that was manufactured and marketed by the Chevrolet division of General Motors.
 Deriving its name from the city in Monaco, the Monte Carlo was marketed as the first personal luxury car of the Chevrolet brand.
 Introduced for the 1970 model year, the model line was produced across six generations through the 2007 model year, with a hiatus from 1989 until 1994.
 The Monte Carlo was a variant of the Pontiac Grand Prix throughout its production.

-From 1970 until 1972, the Monte Carlo rode on the unique "A-Special" platform with the Grand Prix, shifting to the standard A-body intermediate chassis from the 1973 through 1977 model years.
+From 1970 to 1972, the Monte Carlo rode on the unique "A-Special" platform with the Grand Prix, then switched to the standard A-body intermediate chassis from 1973 through 1977.
 For 1978, the Monte Carlo line underwent downsizing, but was still considered a midsized coupe.
-The rear-wheel drive A-body platform of this generation of Monte Carlo was redesignated as the G-body when GM's front-wheel drive A-body cars were introduced for the 1982 model year.
+The rear-wheel-drive A-body platform of this generation of Monte Carlo was redesignated as the G-body when GM's front-wheel-drive A-body cars were introduced for the 1982 model year.
 After an abbreviated 1988 model year, the Monte Carlo was replaced by the two-door Chevrolet Lumina.

 For the 1995 model year, the Monte Carlo was revived, replacing the two-door Lumina.
 It shared the front-wheel drive W-platform with the two-door Grand Prix, and was the largest coupe in the Chevrolet lineup.
-After the 2002 model year, the Grand Prix coupe was discontinued, the Monte Carlo became the largest two-door model produced by an American auto manufacturer.
+After the 2002 model year, the Grand Prix coupe was discontinued, and the Monte Carlo became the largest two-door model produced by an American auto manufacturer.

 In response to declining sales of the model line, Chevrolet discontinued the Monte Carlo after the 2007 model year.
 During much of its production, the Monte Carlo represented the Chevrolet brand in stock car racing.
 During the 1980s, the Monte Carlo SS was introduced, featuring aerodynamically enhanced styling; as part of its revival, the Monte Carlo again represented Chevrolet in stock car racing from 1995 through its discontinuation.